vmware/vic/doc/user_doc/vic_installation/plugin_vcsa_no_web.md

 # Install the Flex Plug-In on a vCenter Server Appliance Without Access to a Web Server #

-If you are running the vCenter Server Appliance 6.0 or 6.5 and you do not have access to a Web server, you can install the Flex-based vSphere Web Client plug-in for vSphere Integrated Containers Engine by running an installation script.
+If you are running the vCenter Server Appliance 6.0 or 6.5 and you do not have access to a Web server, you can install the Flex-based vSphere Web Client plug-in for vSphere Integrated Containers by running an installation script.

 **Prerequisites**